guidocella/mpv-lrc/README.md

-This is a collection of scripts for Unix-like systems to manage lrc synchronized lyrics of songs playings in mpv.
-Keybindings to synchronize lyrics with Vim are provided.
+This is a collection of scripts to manage LRC synchronized lyrics of songs playings in mpv.
+It provides a keybinding to download lyrics of the current song from Musixmatch, and also scripts to create and synchronize lyrics yourself with vim on Unix-like systems.

-`input-ipc-server=/tmp/mpv-socket` is assumed for the mpv instance that plays music and socat is required.
+## lrc.lua

+### musixmatch-download

+Downloads the lyrics of the currently playing song from Musixmatch's API.

+The default keybinding is `Alt+m`, and it can be changed by binding `script-message musixmatch-download`

+### offset-lrc

+(Unix-only) After adjusting `sub-delay` in mpv, this offsets the timestamps in the current LRC file accordingly (using ffmpeg).
+It then resets `sub-delay` and reloads the sub track so you can update the LRC again if necessary.

+The default keybinding is `Ctrl+o`, and it can be changed by binding `script-message offset-lrc`

 ## lrc.sh